icerpc/icerpc-docs/pages/icerpc/slic-transport/connection-closure.md

     Server-->>Client: Duplex connection shutdown
 ```

-The closure of the connection on the server is different.
-It follows these steps:
+A server closes the connection as follows:

-1. It sends a Close frame to the client.
+1. Send a Close frame to the client.

-2. Upon receiving the Close frame, the client shuts down writes on the duplex connection.
+2. Wait for client to shutdown writes on the duplex connection.

-3. Upon receiving the writes shutdown notification, the server shuts down writes on the duplex connection and considers
+3. Shutdown writes on the duplex connection.
-   the connection closed.

-4. Upon receiving the writes shutdown notification, the client considers the connection closed.
+Once the server gets the client's writes shutdown notification, it considers the connection closed.

 The following sequence diagram shows the interactions between the client and server when the connection closure is initiated by the server: